nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 ## Included Assets

-- Billboard Visuals
+As part of the Nousish Vera branding project, various visual elements were created to represent the product line and brand identity.
+The main components include:

+- Billboard Visuals – designed visuals of billboard advertisements were created to show how the brand’s products could appear in real outdoor advertising settings.
+These designs help express the brand identity in a large-format medium.

-- Mockups - used to simulate how the visuals would appear in real-world promotional contexts.
+- Mockups – realistic mockups of promotional materials were used to simulate how the final visuals would appear in real-world contexts.

-- Sticker Designs - branding elements for packaging and print materials.
+- Sticker Designs – branded sticker visuals were developed to align with the overall visual identity of the brand.

 ## Tools Used